aserowy/yeet/README.md

 a directory with 500k entries takes only a couple of seconds without blocking the ui.

+### image preview stays empty

+Images are previewed using `chafa` to convert images to ansi.
+If the output stays empty, make sure yeet can call `chafa` to enable image rendering.

 ### opening files in linux does nothing

 yeet utilizes `xdg-open` to start files.
 Thus, not opening anything probably lies